 Readers are responsible for parsing a shader program and populating a

-ProgramBuilder with the parsed AST and symbol information.
+ProgramBuilder with the parsed AST, type and symbol information.

 The WGSL reader is a recursive descent parser.
 It closely follows the WGSL grammar in the naming of the parse methods.

-ProgramBuilder is the interface to construct an immutable
+ProgramBuilder is the primary interface to construct an immutable

 Program.
-There are a large number of helper methods for simplifying the creation of the AST nodes.
-A
+There are a number of methods exposed which make creating of the

 ProgramBuilder can only be used once, and must be discarded after the